 2. Promissory note

 In a promissory note one person, the “maker”, promises to pay a certain sum of money to, or to the order of, another person, called the “payee” (Sec.
 982 CCC).
-Thai law demands that a promissory note contain certain provisions; e.g., an unconditional promise to pay a set sum, and a maturity date.
+Thai law demands that a promissory note contains certain provisions; e.g., an unconditional promise to pay a set sum, and a maturity date (Sec.
+983 CCC).

-Most aspects of promissory notes are governed by the law for bills of exchange (Sec.
+Most aspects of promissory notes are governed by the law on bills of exchange (Sec.
 985 CCC).

 A cheque is a written document in which a person, called the “drawer”, orders a bank or banker to pay on demand a certain amount of money to, or to the order of, a person called the “payee”.
-A cheque must contain specific information.
-For example, among other things, the name or trade name and address of the bank and the name or trade name of the payee, along with the address of the payee or a statement indicating that the cheque is payable to the bearer (Sec.
+A cheque must contain specific information, e.g.,, the name or trade name and address of the bank and the name or trade name of the payee, along with the address of the payee or a statement indicating that the cheque is payable to the bearer (Sec.
 988 CCC).

-Again, most aspects of cheque transactions are governed by the law for bills of exchange (Sec.
+Again, most aspects of cheque transactions are governed by the law on bills of exchange (Sec.
 989 CCC).

-A cheque, if payable in the city where it was issued, must be presented for payment within one month of its issuance.
-If payable elsewhere, the cheque must be presented within three months (Sec.
+A cheque, if payable in the city where it was issued, must be presented for payment within one month of its issuance, and within three months for payment elsewhere.
+If not presented within this period, the right of recourse against the endorsers is diminished (Sec.
 990 CCC).
 The bank is not obligated to pay if the cheque is presented later than six months after its issuance (Sec.
 991 CCC).

-Apart from civil liabilities imposed on the drawer of the cheque, if a cheque bounces a criminal case can be prosecuted under the Offence Arising from the Use of Cheque Act B.E.
+Apart from civil liabilities imposed on the drawer of the cheque, drawing of a bad check can be prosecuted as a criminal case under the Offence Arising from the Use of Cheque Act B.E.
 2534 (“OCA”).
 This criminal case is compoundable (Sec.
 5 OCA), so if the drawer pays the payee the correct amount, the case will be ceased (Sec.
 7 OCA).

 Subject to certain exceptions, the following comments apply to the prescription period of bills under Thai law:

-- There shall be no action against the acceptor of a bill of exchange or the maker of a promissory note allowed after three years following its maturity date has passed.
+Ø No action against the acceptor of a bill of exchange or the maker of a promissory note can be taken after three years following its maturity date have passed.
 No action can be taken against the acceptor of a bill or the maker of a promissory note more than three years after its maturity date has passed (Sec.
 1001).

-- No action can be taken by holders against the drawer of a bill or the maker of a note after one year following its proper protest.
-In the case of a bill marked “no protest necessary” no action can be taken after one year following its maturity (Sec.
+Ø No action can be taken by holders against the drawer of a bill or the maker of a note after one year following its proper protest.
+In the case of a bill marked “no protest necessary”, past one no action can be taken after one year following its maturity (Sec.
 1002).

-- Endorsers may not take action, either against each other or the drawer of a bill, after six months following the date an endorsee acquired it, or from the date he was sued (Sec.
+Ø Endorsers may not take action, neither against each other nor the drawer of a bill, after six months following the date an endorsee acquired it, or from the date he was sued (Sec.
 1003).

-There are several legal instruments, which can be used to secure the performance and obligations under a contract.
+There are several legal instruments to secure the performance and obligations under a contract.
 Each has inherent advantages and disadvantages, and care must be taken when deciding which instrument to use.
 Especially independent bank guarantees may not be possible under Thai Law as the strict rules of the Suretyship Doctrine make it difficult to deviate from the law and apply international standards.